 - Describe situations where

 Behavioral interview questions about adaptability are, as said, quite typical in a job interview.
-This type of interview questions focuses on your past behavior in professional work settings.
+These type of interview questions focuses on your past behavior in professional work settings.
 The reason for asking behavioral job interview questions instead of just asking traditional ones is that the most accurate predictor of future performance is your past performance in similar situations.

-What the interviewer is interested in
+What the interviewer is interested in your adaptability

 The interviewer wants to gain knowledge about your proven work and which accomplishments in your career are most valuable, according to you.
 They want to get insights into who you really are and how you approach your work.
 Basically, they want to get the following questions answered: